pklaus/brother_ql/README.md

     pip install --upgrade https://github.com/pklaus/brother_ql/archive/master.zip

 This package was mainly created for use with Python 3.
-The essential functionality will also work with Python 2, though: The creation of label files.
+The essential functionality, however, will also work with Python 2: the creation of label files.

 ### Usage